timeplus-io/docs/docs/viz.md

   * X-axis: a categorical column
   * Y-axis: a numeric column
   * Color: whether to show grouped data in either stack mode or dodge mode.
-  * Update mode: append only, or show data points from the last timestamp, or choose a key column as show latest data value for each key value.
+  * Update mode: append only, or show data points from the last timestamp, or choose a key column to show the latest data value for each key value.

 * Format settings:
-  * X-axis title, Y-axis title, column color, show/hide data label (with decimal and prefix/surfix unit), show/hide grid lines, show/hide legend
+  * X-axis title, Y-axis title, column color, show/hide data label (with decimal and prefix/suffix unit), show/hide grid lines, show/hide legend

 ### Bar chart

-Similar to Column chart, with data points shown as horizontal bars instead of vertical columns.
+Similar to the Column chart, with data points shown as horizontal bars instead of vertical columns.
 Best fit for show top-N values.

 ### Single value chart